IngoSehnbruch/FlexTTS/README.md

 - On first start, the model is downloaded and saved to persistent storage (~1.9GB) before the app is ready to use
 - On container-startup, the xtts model is loaded into memory before the app is ready to use
 - On installing, the first build on a Pi5 will take up to 10-15 minutes (with a good internet connection)

-## Development

-To run in debug mode, set `DEBUG=true` in your environment variables.
-This enables detailed logging.

 ## License